tmp2tmp/eee/docs/oop_featured.md

 ### Double virtual
 <p>
 C++ directly supports runtime dispatch on a single argument via C++ <code><b>virtual</b></code> functions.
-&nbsp; Being that the functions - whose calls are dispatched at runtime based on the dynamic types of single one of the arguments - are virtual,
+&nbsp; Being that the functions - whose calls are dispatched at runtime
-&nbsp; it's consistent with it that the functions - whose calls are dispatched at runtime based on the dynamic types of two or more of the arguments -
-	are called virtual.<br>
+	based on the dynamic types of single one of the arguments - are virtual, &nbsp; it's consistent with it that the functions - whose calls are dispatched at runtime based on the dynamic types of two or more of the arguments - are called virtual.<br>
 : &nbsp; vane::multi_func is virtual on multiple arguments, defining a set of specializations for the arguments.
 </p>

 And a vane::multi_func itself - as a parameter passed as `this' pointer - is polymorphic, of specialization set.
-<br>: &nbsp; a virtual function object of Vane [can be replaced at runtime](replacing_virtual_functions.md) switching the whole set of specializations.
+<br>: &nbsp; a virtual function object of Vane [can be replaced at runtime](replacing_virtual_functions.md)

-And a vane::multi_func itself - as a parameter passed as `this' pointer - is a virtual argument.
-<br>: &nbsp; this implies the virtual function objects themselves are polymorphic, of specialization sets -
-i.e.  a virtual function object of Vane [can be replaced at runtime](replacing_virtual_functions.md) switching the whole set of specializations.
+switching the whole set of specializations.